top of page

 Got your Aussie PR?
 What's next?
 Let's break it down!

+This article is also available in Spanish .
 So, you've finally got your Australian Permanent Residency sorted out, and now you're probably wondering, "What's next?"
 I'm here to guide you through what being an Aussie PR means for you, without all the legal jargon.
 Firstly, having your PR means you can stay in Australia as long as you want.
 No need to stress about visa renewals or extensions.
 You're free to enjoy the Aussie lifestyle for as long as you please.
-But hold on, there's more to it!
-With your PR status, you
+But hold on,

 mandevillemigratio